SingaporeMotherhood | Pregnancy

 Pineapple

 There is a belief that eating pineapple during pregnancy can cause miscarriage.
-Pineapple indeed contains a small amount of bromelain, an enzyme which is thought to bring on labour.
+Pineapple indeed contains a small amount of bromelain, an enzyme which some believe bring on labour.
 However, there is little research to support this theory and you will probably need to eat many pineapples for the bromelain to have an effect.
 Still, if you would like to play safe, eat other fruits instead.

 Watermelon

-Some Chinese view pregnancy as a “heaty” condition, thus too much “cooling” food, such as watermelon, should be avoided.
+Some Chinese view pregnancy as a “heaty” condition, thus they advise mums-to-be to avoid too much “cooling” food, such as watermelon.
 According to senior dietitian Ms Lim Siew Choo, “there is no firm scientific evidence to suggest that fruits like pineapple and watermelon are harmful during pregnancy.
 However, if you are more comfortable avoiding pineapples and watermelons, just ensure that you still have an adequate intake of other fruits.”

 Liver

 Traditional Chinese believe that eating liver can help promote the eye development of the baby.
-However, Vitamin A in a non-beta carotene form is found in liver, and consuming excessive amounts can cause birth defects.
-Pregnant women are thus cautioned against eating liver and liver-based products like pâtés and cod liver oil.
+However, liver contains Vitamin A in a non-beta carotene form, and consuming excessive amounts can cause birth defects.
+Thus pregnant women should avoid eating liver and liver-based products like pâtés and cod liver oil.

 Bird’s Nest

-Pregnant mothers may be treated to the luxury of bird’s nest to “nourish” their bodies.
+Well-meaning friends and relatives may treat pregnant mothers to the luxury of bird’s nest to “nourish” their bodies.
 As author Ng Siong Mui explains in her book The Chinese Pregnancy and Confinement Cookbook, “bird’s nests are eaten for they possess nutrients which benefit the major organs of the body”.
-However, while bird’s nest is a source of protein, carbohydrate, iron and fibre, and is generally considered safe to consume, Ms SC Lim says that “there is still a lack of scientific evidence to show the health benefits of consuming bird’s nest during pregnancy.”
+However, while bird’s nest is a source of protein, carbohydrate, iron and fibre, and is generally safe to consume, dietician Ms Lim says that “there is still a lack of scientific evidence to show the health benefits of consuming bird’s nest during pregnancy.”

 Ginko Nuts and Barley dessert (Foo Zhok Tong Sui)

-Ms SM Ng recalls in her book: “When I was pregnant for the first time, whenever my relatives visited me, they always presented beancurd strips (foo zhok) and fresh hen’s eggs to me.
+Ms Ng recalls in her book: “When I was pregnant for the first time, whenever my relatives visited me, they always presented beancurd strips (foo zhok) and fresh hen’s eggs to me.
 They also advised me to have this dessert more often.
 Later, my mother explained to me that in the old days, it was customary for relatives to give these ingredients to the expectant mother as they wish her to have a baby with a fair complexion!”
-However, there is no scientific truth in this, as the baby’s skin colour is determined by the parents’ genes and is not affected by the mother’s diet.
+However, there is no scientific truth in this, as the parents’ genes determine a baby’s skin colour.
+The mother’s diet does not affect it.

 Mrs SY Chong, a stay-home-mother of two, was formerly from the medical industry.
 She shares her experience with nutrition during her pregnancies.